-Last year, we hired legendary food photographer Matt Armendariz to capture gorgeous food, wine and hospitality photographs for the 2011 edition of our annual newsletter, Estate Tales.
-We loved working with him and were so impressed with his photography skills (as expected) that we invited him back to help us develop the stories for our 2012 Estate Tales, which will debut next March.
+In 2011, we hired legendary food photographer Matt Armendariz to capture gorgeous food, wine and hospitality photographs for the 2011 edition of our annual magazine.
+We loved working with him and were so impressed with his photography skills (as expected) that we have hired him back to help us develop the stories for the magazine every year since then.

-Matt just published a blog post with his warm and witty account of our two-day photo shoot together in October.
+Matt published a blog post with his warm and witty account of our two-day photo shoot together in October 2011.
 We also created the above video, which takes you behind the scenes to see Matt in action photographing the vineyards at sunrise, corralling the cows after two attempts and styling sets for four food scenes.
-You’ll also get a glimpse at some of his final photographs, which accompany stories that will appear in Estate Tales, including the art of dehydration in the kitchen, our philosophy of blending terroirs from different vineyard sites, the Jordan cattle project, our gourmet picnic and harvest luncheons (available to Jordan Estate Rewards members) and more.
+You’ll also get a glimpse at some of his final photographs, which accompany stories that will appear in the magazine, including the art of dehydration in the kitchen, our philosophy of blending terroirs from different vineyard sites, the Jordan cattle project, our gourmet picnic and harvest luncheons (available to Jordan Estate Rewards members) and more.

 We learn so much from Matt’s techniques–and get a real boost from his bottomless supply of optimism and energy.
 Whether it’s freezing cold outside or the models (in this case our new herd of cows) aren’t cooperating, nothing can hamper Matt’s cheery mood or awe-inspiring creativity.

-A few tips and take-aways we learned from Matt’s visit:
+A few food photography tips and take-aways we learned from Matt’s visit:

-- Shooting video is a lot easier than shoot photographs.
+- Shooting video is a lot easier than shooting photographs.
 (We already knew this, but the reminder is always humbling.)

 - Back-lighting food shots with natural light is ideal.
 Watch Matt’s location in our hallway, how the French doors are open and where he places the food.